openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 the right direction.

-* Students and instructors can:
+* Students and course team members can:

    * Add new resources.
    * Edit existing resources and work jointly to improve the quality of